 So the pond is nearly six feet deep and roughly eighteen feet wide and twenty feet long.
 We might have made it bigger than that, but we ran into some really huge underground boulders that we couldn’t possibly have gotten out of the hole without machinery, so we used them as our boundary lines.
 The pond doesn’t have a liner, a filter, or a pump.
 The water trickling in from all the little springs keeps the water level constant and the pond’s own ecosystem keeps the water fresh and clear.

-This week we started digging another pond on the other end of our property.
+We liked this first pond so much we decided to dig another pond on the other end of our property.
 I have been wanting to start a bog garden in that area for some time, and I thought it would be nice to have a pond there with pitcher plants growing nearby.
 It was obvious from the start that this pond is going to have a more vigorous water supply than the other one because the biggest problem so far in the digging has been having to bail the water out of the hole.
-I have been taking lots of pictures, and I’ll post them later with more details after the new pond becomes a reality.

 All I can say is W-O-W !!!
 Your pond is so beautiful.
 I love your site.
 There is such a wealth of information here.
 Thank you for your wonderful blog!!